 Keyword weights control the relative importance of your keywords when searching.
-The higher the weight you assign to a keyword, the more it will increase or decrease the estimated compatibility of your matches.
-If you assign the weight of 10 to "reading" and only give 2 to "poetry," "reading" will be considered five times more important than "poetry."
-The highest weight you can assign is 250.
+The higher the weight you assign to a keyword, the more it will increase or decrease your match score.
+If you assign the weight of 10 to dancing and only give 2 to sarcasm, dancing will be considered five times more important than sarcasm.
+The maximum keyword weight is 250.

-If the "Match shared negatives" option is disabled (as by default), then the search will only match your positives with other users' positives, your positives with others' negatives, and your negatives with their positives, but it will not match your negatives with their negatives.
+If the "Match shared negatives" option is disabled, then the search will only match your positives with other users' positives, your positives with others' negatives, and your negatives with their positives, but it will not match your negatives with their negatives.
 The reasoning behind this is that shared dislikes aren't as important as shared likes.
 You will still see all shared negatives when viewing a person's profile--they just won't be reflected in the match score.
-If you do want to match shared negatives, you can turn on the option in the Profile Page.

-If you choose to restrict keywords, other users will be able to see only those of your keywords which they entered as well.
+If you choose to restrict keywords, other users will be able to see only those of your keywords which they entered as well, and vice-versa.
 If you don't choose to restrict keywords, other users will see all of your keywords, and you'll be able to see all of theirs.

 TypeTango sends an email to the person you are attempting to contact.